AnushaBilakanti/linkboard-acm-workshop/README.md

 This workshop focuses mostly on backend so I didn't want to get to bogged down in the front end.

-In this repository, there is a folder called `linkboard` which contains the completed LinkBoard code from this workshop.
+In this repository, there is a folder called `linkboard-complete` which contains the completed LinkBoard code from this workshop.
 You can refer to this anytime you get lost.
 In that folder, there is a `views` folder.
 Go ahead and copy/paste the files in that folder into the views folder of your linkboard project.
 In addition, go ahead and copy/paste the `public/stylesheets/stylesheet.css` into your own project as well.

 Feel free to take a look at each EJS file.
 Essentially, you use embedded JavaScript to tell the server when/what/where to embed dynamic data into a web page.
 The data that gets passed into these files is determined by the routes that we define.